wet-boew/wet-boew-experimental/README.md

 Purpose
 -------
-The purpose of this repository is to allow for the development community to experiment new concepts and features for future major iterations of WET.
-All the code in this repository is explorative in nature, and should not be viewed as official.
+The purpose of this repository is to allow for the development community to experiment with new concepts and features for future major iterations.
+All the code in this repository is explorative at best, and should not be viewed as official.

 Code Quality
 ------------
-The code quality in this repository can be rather unstable in from time to time, since most of the code is considered pre-alpha in termos of readines at best.
-If you are interested in stable production ready code please refer to main [WET-BOEW repository](https://github.com/wet-boew/wet-boew).
+The code quality in this repository can be rather unstable from time to time, since most of the code is considered pre-alpha in terms of production quality.
+If you are interested in production ready code please refer to the main [WET-BOEW repository](https://github.com/wet-boew/wet-boew).

 Golden Rules to Remeber
 -----------------------